SysKitTeam/docs-point/governance-and-automation/syskit-point-tasks.md

 ---
-description: This article lists all types of tasks available in SysKit Point.
+description: This article lists all types of tasks available in Syskit Point.
 ---

-# SysKit Point Tasks
+# Syskit Point Tasks

-**SysKit Point empowers collaborative Microsoft 365 governance through different tasks** created and assigned to site owners and administrators.
+**Syskit Point empowers collaborative Microsoft 365 governance through different tasks** created and assigned to site owners and administrators.

-In the latest version of SysKit Point the following types of tasks are available:
+In the latest version of Syskit Point the following types of tasks are available:

 * [**Access Review**](permissions-review/)
 * [**Lifecycle Management**](lifecycle-management/)